 After you’ve checked that Stripe is connected and test payments are enabled, click the Save Settings button.

-3. Enable Stripe Payments
+3. Enabling Stripe Payments

 The Stripe Credit Card field also requires your form to use AJAX submissions.
 This is when your form submits without requiring the page to refresh.
-You can enable this by going to Settings » General and then checking the box labeled Enable AJAX form submission.

 Once this is all set, don’t forget to save your form.